Current constraints on the minimally extended varying speed of light model through the cosmic distance duality relation: Conclusions

 \section{Conclusions}

 The cosmic distance duality relation (CDDR) is one of the fundamental relations in cosmology which plays a crucial role in astronomical observations.
 Any deviation from it indicates that either the spacetime is not described by a metric theory of gravity or new physics beyond the one we understand.
 Given the availability of new improved observational data with better precision, it is important to test this relation.
-SNe and BAO measurements can be considered effective observational data for testing CDDR, as they can provide precise measurements of the luminosity distance, $D_{\text{L}}(z)$, and angular diameter distance, $D_{\text{A}}(z)$, respectively.
+Supernova and baryon acoustic oscillation measurements can be considered effective observational data for testing CDDR, as they can provide precise measurements of the luminosity distance, $D_{\text{L}}(z)$, and angular diameter distance, $D_{\text{A}}(z)$, respectively.

 In this work, we probe the cosmic distance duality relation (CDDR) by comparing angular diameter distance measurements, provided by the transverse (two-dimensional, 2D) and anisotropic (three-dimensional, 3D) baryon acoustic oscillations (BAO) data from SDSS and DESI, with luminosity distance measurements from the Pantheon+ and SH0ES type Ia Supernova (SNe) compilation.
 The Gaussian Process reconstruction is employed on the SN data to match the $D_{\text{L}}(z)$ from SNe with the redshifts of the $D_{\text{A}}(z)$ from BAO, so that we can compute $\eta(z)$ at each redshift where there is both data for SNe and BAO.